healsdata/jon.camp/content/bliki/code-in-action/cracking-trivia-murder-party-password.md

 ---
-title: 'Cracking the Password in Trivia Murder Party'
+title: "Cracking the Password in Trivia Murder Party"
 date: 2020-07-04T09:03:59-05:00
 author: Jon
 layout: post
+aliases:
-permalink: /2020/07/cracking-trivia-murder-party-password/
+  - /2020/07/cracking-trivia-murder-party-password/
 categories:
   - password
   - learning
 ---

-*This is a follow-up to my post on finding the [best passwords for Trivia Murder Party](/bell/2020/06/trivia-murder-party-password/).
-See that post for the rules of Password in Jackbox's Trivia Murder Party 2 and more background information.*
+_This is a follow-up to my post on finding the [best passwords for Trivia Murder Party](/bell/2020/06/trivia-murder-party-password/).
+See that post for the rules of Password in Jackbox's Trivia Murder Party 2 and more background information._

 The actual best way to crack the password in game would be an interactive tool that immediate surfaces the best next word to try based on the previous results.
-If you enter *cost* and learn the last letter is *T* and the first letter isn't *C*, then there's no reason to try *coin*.
+If you enter _cost_ and learn the last letter is _T_ and the first letter isn't _C_, then there's no reason to try _coin_.
 But that seems a bit too much like cheating.

-So instead, this strategy centers around a word list that will help you identify the vowels (including *y*) in the opponents' words.
+So instead, this strategy centers around a word list that will help you identify the vowels (including _y_) in the opponents' words.
 Once you've identified one or more vowels, you can start making logical guesses from there.
 Remember, R S T N L are still the most consonants, even when only considering four-letter words.

 Vowels are the obvious choice.
 In my word set, there's only five words that don't contain a vowel: brrr, cwms, pfft, psst, and tsks.
 There's also only one word entirely made of vowels, yoyo.